tjwhitaker/algonomicon-home/src/content/articles/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 end
 ```

-## Primitive Values

-Now to recap, each event in the dataset contains a single lepton (electron or muon) and a single hadronic tau.
-So if every event has the same final state particles, how do we tell if it came from a higgs boson or not?

 ### Where are the particles detected?

 Here's a density chart showing where the detector measures the final state particles.
 The detector can't measure anything directly along the z axis, which is why we see a hole there.
 Most particles are detected in a small ring around the center axis.